mmu-webdesign/l5-awdd-block-template/2_IA_and_Content_Strategy/sp2-planning.md

 # SP2 Planning

-A scheduled meeting between the team and tutors.
+A scheduled feedback session between the team and tutors.
 The team should be prepared and have the relevant documents available for tutors to review and provide feedback.

-Marks are awarded for attendance, engagement and preparedness.
+Marks are awarded for preparedness.

 ---